 - ChurnZero: Production adoption is as much about retaining users as it is winning new people.
 ChurnZero offers a suite of tools to improve your communication with and understanding of your product’s users.
 For example, its customer health score can help you see which users are likely to churn before they leave, giving you the opportunity to learn what’s wrong and to address it.

-- Ably: Multiplayer, collaborative experiences can boost long term product adoption.
-Ably gives you the infrastructure to build collaborative realtime features, including avatar stacks, typing indicators, live chat, and shared workspaces, without the upfront engineering or ongoing maintenance costs of developing in-house.
+- Ably: Multiplayer, collaborative experiences can boost long-term product adoption.
+Spaces gives you the infrastructure to build collaborative realtime features, including avatar stacks, typing indicators, live chat, and shared workspaces, without the upfront engineering or ongoing maintenance costs of developing in-house.

-Customers including Webflow, Mentimeter, and MobyMax have built hugely scalable multiplayer products that serve global audiences on top of Ably’s realtime infrastructure.
+Customers including Webflow, Mentimeter, and MobyMax have built reliable multiplayer products that serve global audiences on top of Ably’s realtime infrastructure.
 Visit our Spaces product page to learn more about how you can add collaborative experiences with Ably.